-SBMI is the only academic biomedical informatics program in Texas, the only free-standing school among 70 related programs in the nation, and one of the largest programs of its kind in the world.
+McWilliams School of Biomedical Informatics is the only academic biomedical informatics program in Texas, the only free-standing school among 70 related programs in the nation, and one of the largest programs of its kind in the world.

-The mission of the UTHealth School of Biomedical Informatics is to collect, process, and convert data—ranging from molecules to populations—into actionable information, knowledge, and intelligence; to educate current and future leaders, innovators, and problem solvers across Texas, the nation, and the world; to disrupt, transform, and innovate to elicit biomedical discoveries, improve healthcare delivery, and aid in disease prevention by conducting outstanding basic and applied research and developing impactful information technology products and solutions.
+The mission of the school is to collect, process, and convert data—ranging from molecules to populations—into actionable information, knowledge, and intelligence; to educate current and future leaders, innovators, and problem solvers across Texas, the nation, and the world; to disrupt, transform, and innovate to elicit biomedical discoveries, improve healthcare delivery, and aid in disease prevention by conducting outstanding basic and applied research and developing impactful information technology products and solutions.

 Many master's degree alumni work in hospitals that have implemented electronic health record systems (EHRs).
 They analyze the EHR needs of their hospitals and train workers to use those systems.
-Recent master’s graduates from the data science track work in industry in the areas of advanced analytics, data science, machine learning, and AI.
+Recent master’s graduates from the health data science track work in industry in the areas of advanced analytics, health data science, machine learning, and AI.
 After completing their degrees, more than half of doctoral students become faculty members who conduct research, as well as teach.

 Also see Informatics Career Outcome Numbers and the Careers in Biomedical Informatics video.

-The University of Texas Health Science Center at Houston School of Biomedical Informatics, Master of Science in Biomedical Informatics is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+D. Bradley McWilliams School of Biomedical Informatics at UTHealth Houston, Master of Science in Biomedical Informatics is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 Initial accreditation was granted on April 12, 2019, under the 2010 Health Informatics Standards for the Master’s Degree.
 For more information on CAHIIM, please go to: https://www.cahiim.org/accreditation/health-informatics/accreditation-standards.

 1997: Led by founding dean, Doris L. Ross, PhD, The University of Texas School of Allied Health Sciences at Houston was reorganized to focus on health informatics